 Quintana Roo and Yucatan Peninsula are considered quite safe; in fact, it consistently ranks among the safest areas in Mexico.
 I lived in Playa del Carmen and Tulum for about 3 months, and encountered zero issues.
 However, I made my own safety a priority, and you should too!
 Check out Ep.
 04 of my podcast, Janine’s Take On Solo Female Travel Safety in Mexico, where I spoke to a fellow solo female traveler about her take on Mexico travel safety.

 What are Quintana Roo's best places to visit?

 Quintana Roo’s “Big 3” destinations are Cancun, Tulum and Playa del Carmen.

 Download my FREE eGuide, Venturing Off the Beaten Path: 10 Hidden Gems of Mexico, to learn all about the first two places listed — Holbox Island and Bacalar.

-When is the best time of year to visit Quintana Roo?
+What's the best time of year to visit Quintana Roo, Mexico?